Department of Health Informatics & Information Management

 www.health.txst.edu/HIM

-BSHIM graduates are well prepared to continue their studies in graduate-level programs in HIM, health informatics, data analytics, or other related disciplines.
-The department offers a fully online Master of Health Information Management (MHIM) degree with a variety of options and concentrations.
+BSHIM graduates are well prepared to continue their studies in graduate-level programs in HIM, health informatics, data analytics, or clinical healthcare disciplines.
+The department also offers a fully online Master of Health Information Management (MHIM) degree with a variety of options and concentrations.

 The BSHIM program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 Upon completion of the degree, graduates of the program are eligible to sit for the Registered Health Information Administrator (RHIA) examination offered by the American Health Information Management Association (AHIMA).